Timeline: a history of magazines

 1586-1949 ; 1950-1969 ; 1970-1989 ; 1990-

 Events in the history of magazines.
-Four pages list developments in technology, distribution and corporate strategy as well as the influence of periodicals on culture.
+These pages list developments in technology, distribution and corporate strategy as well as the influence of periodicals on culture.

 1990 BBC/Redwood launches Good Food, which takes sector by storm.
-Similar effect with range of titles such as Gardeners' World and Top Gear.
+Similar effect with titles such as Gardeners' World and Top Gear.
 Also some high-profile failures, such as Tomorrow's World.
-Other publishers, especially IPC, were livid, claiming the magazines had millions of pounds' worth of free TV advertising
+Other publishers, especially IPC, were livid, claiming the magazines had free TV advertising worth millions of pounds

 World Wide Web described by Tim Berners-Lee